sharetribe/flex-docs/src/docs/introduction/getting-started-with-flex-cli/index.md

 ## Troubleshooting

-### flex-cli: command not found (on Windows)
+### flex-cli: command not found

-If you're seeing `flex-cli: command not found` error on Windows and you installed Flex CLI with Yarn, you need to add Yarn global bin path to the PATH environment varible.
+If you're seeing `flex-cli: command not found` error and you installed Flex CLI with Yarn, you need to add Yarn global bin path to the PATH environment varible.

+#### On Windows

 1. Run `yarn global bin` to see the global bin path
 2. Add it to PATH environment variable